sylvesters911/BlogPost/README.md

 ## Licensing, Authors, Acknowledgements

-The data for Seattle data can be obtained [here](https://www.kaggle.com/airbnb/seattle/data).
-The data for Boston can be obtained [here](https://www.kaggle.com/airbnb/boston).
-To use the nltk sentiment analyser the following aknowlagment must be made:
+To use the nltk sentiment analyzer the following acknowledgment must be made:

 '''Hutto, C.J. & Gilbert, E.E.
 (2014).
 VADER: A Parsimonious Rule-based Model for
 Sentiment Analysis of Social Media Text.
 Eighth International Conference on